microsoft/mu_tiano_platforms/Platforms/QemuQ35Pkg/Library/PlatformDebugLibIoPort/ReadMe.md

 ## About

-This library is derived from DebugLib in OvmfPkg.
+This library is derived from DebugLib in Temp.
 It corrected several typos from the original library and added support for DEBUG_BUFFER function.

 ## Copyright